kanbanyte/sepb/assessments/technical.md

 <!-- TOC ignore:true -->
 ## Overview
 The cobot package contains ROS2 code that allows for the ZED camera and UR5e cobot to interact and perform the pick and place task.
-There are two ROS2 packages within:
+There are two ROS2 subpackages within:
 [`pick_place_package`](/cobot/src/pick_place_package/README.md) which contains all of the nodes, the launch file, config files, and additional scripts, and
 [`pick_place_interfaces`](/cobot/src/pick_place_interfaces/README.md) which contains ROS2 interfaces for communication between nodes.